vercara/udns_ptt/README.md

 1. Go to your Teams channel
 2. Click on the "..." in the top right
-3. Click on "Connectors"
+3. Click on "Workflows"
-4. Search for "Incoming Webhook"
+4. Search for and select "Post to a channel when a webhook request is received"
-    * If the button next to it says "Add," then click that to Add the plugin and navigate back to Connectors to proceed
-5. Click "Configure"
-6. Give your webhook a name
-7. Click "Create"
-8. Copy the URL, this is where you will push the notifications
+5. Follow the prompts and copy the webhook URL, this is where notifications will be pushed.

 Go to your Lambda function in the Management Console.